benja-opazo/home-assistant-hand-recognition/README.md

 3. Add: `https://github.com/benja-opazo/home-assistant-hand-recognition`
 4. Install the **Hand Recognition** add-on and start it.
 5. Open the web UI from the add-on page to configure connections and detection settings.

+> ![TIP]
+> The installation takes a while, because the Home Assistant has to build the Docker image.
+Be patient

 ## Configuration